 Big Face tells him that he must rescue the other Mudokons from Rupture Farms, before they are made into food.
 To do this, Abe must travel to the Monsaic Lines and If Abe is able to complete the tests of both temples, Big Face will give Abe a 'scar' on Abe's hand that will allow him to become a powerful being called a Shrykull.

 Abe returns to Rupture Farms 1029 after both scars are given to him by Big Face.
 Once Abe returns to Rupture Farms, Abe can rescue at least 50 Mudokons before going to defeat Molluck.
 Once the player goes to face Molluck, Abe is captured, tied up, and is not able to use his Shrykull Powers.
-Molluck decides to throw you into a prison cell before making you into the first Modokun Pop.
+Molluck decides to throw Abe into a prison cell before making him into the first Modokun Pop.

 Abe's Oddysee has two endings, dependent on the number of Mudokons Abe rescues:

 - If Abe rescues more than fifty Mudokons (like Big Face asked him to do), then the Mudokons will rescue him from Molluck.
-The Mudokons will use their power of lightning to knock out Molluck, and then Big Face will teleport you, and the other Mudokons out of Rupture Farms into the forest.
+The Mudokons will use their power of lightning to knock out Molluck, and then Big Face will teleport Abe, and the other Mudokons out of Rupture Farms into the forest.

 - If Abe does not rescue more than fifty Mudokons, Big Face, and the few Mudokons that escaped from Rupture Farms will not help Abe, and let Molluck put him into the meat grinder in the factory.